cvanspl1/db-migration-assessment/README.md

 - `added_after_migration`: A 'true' in this column indicates that the record was added after the migration was complete (does not exist in pre-migration database)
 - `lost_during_migration`: A 'true' in this column indicates that the record was lost during migration (does not exist in post-migration database)

 The report should be opened with Microsoft Excel, Google Sheets, or some other spreadsheet application.
-Each column can be filtered for 'T' so that action can be taken to correct all corrupted data in the post-migration database.
+Each column can be filtered for 'true' so that action can be taken to correct all corrupted data in the post-migration database.

 # Testing the Code